Vitrum 2020 Pulse

 With the aforementioned ideas as a background, this edition of the Vitrum Festival will present two exhibitions and a number of workshops and performances enabling different perspectives to manifest in the same city over the course of two months.
 International and local artists will show their work in different locations of Kaunas, guiding the public through an exploration of glass as a material as well as a metaphor for different aspects of life and human existence.

-The festival will be divided in two strands of exhibitions taking place in different spaces of Kaunas.
-The Sharp Edge of Glass, curated by Alba Folgado, will be exhibited at Meno Parkas gallery.
-Clear Space, which will show works selected through an open call, will be presented by a group of curators at Kaunas District Museum as well as at the Gallery without Walls in the M.K. Čiurlionis Museum.
-The exhibitions will be accompanied by a public program consisting of performances, hot glass performances, and various meetings with artists and educators.
+The festival was divided in two strands of exhibitions taking place in different spaces of Kaunas.
+The Sharp Edge of Glass, curated by Alba Folgado, was exhibited at Meno Parkas gallery.
+Clear Space, which showed works selected through an open call, was presented by a group of curators at Kaunas District Museum as well as at the Gallery without Walls in the M.K. Čiurlionis Museum.
+The exhibitions were accompanied by a public program consisting of performances, hot glass performances, and various meetings with artists and educators.

 International Glass Art Festival Vitrum 2020 Pulsas | Pulse